pmahnke/transitionelement/_posts/2025/2025-02-14-china_overview.md

 | Tips                       |   ¥400.00 |  $56.00 |  £44.00 |
 | Transport                  |    ¥18.57 |   $2.60 |   £2.04 |
 | Total per day for 3 adults | ¥1,718.76 | $240.63 | £189.06 |

+As for the travel company costs, which included four bullet trains, three internal flights, guides for 15 days and drivers for 17 days, we paid: ¥37,650 ($5,271 or £4,141) or about ¥1,882.50 ($264 or £207) per day for three of us.

+### Visas

+You will need a visa to enter China.
+We were lucky to be able to go into a centre in London.
+The process was very quick once there.
+You need to bring:

+* a copy of hotel confirmations
+* a letter from your travel company saying you are going with them
+* your passport, which you leave, as they add a full page stamp
+* an application, which you fill out in a form on the website that takes ages to fill in and asks for a lot of information about where you are staying, etc...

+There was really no 'interview' just a check of the paperwork.
+You pay and then you pick up your passports in a few days.

+I am not sure if you if you even _could_ do this remotely.

+I hope this helps someone.

 [Read our day by day notes on our 2025 trip to China >]({%link _posts/2025/2025-02-15-china_harbin_day_1.md %})